Synopsis from Self-Review

 - Reference broad themes in student check-in responses (without identifying individuals).
 This can also help you normalize feelings of difficulty around certain skills or topics and help students persist through intellectually challenging work.
 You can even solicit feedback from course alumni to share with current students to contextualize common challenges and encourage successful approaches to course work.

 - Share or remind students about course-specific and campus resources.
-This page provides an overview of campus resources, from academic advising to resources for basic needs and emergency funds.
+This page provides an overview of campus resources at UW-Madison, from academic advising to resources for basic needs and emergency funds.